gheenc/Computational-Methods/final_project/README.md

 Data cleaning was surprisingly minimal for 10 years of data.
 The data used that is collected via the Provider of Service file is collected by the Center for Medicare and Medicaid as part of the Provider Certification process so it is updated each time a provider is recertified which is every 5 years and must be done to continue receiving their Medicare billing privileges.
 So, this makes for a very robust dataset for us.
 The RUCC codes were instituted in 2013 and did not change throughout the life of the dataset except in the very rare cases where a county was created or deleted.
 Which did happen in 2019 when Alaska created two new counties (Copper River and Chugach Census Areas) from a former county Valdez-Cordovo.
 In this instance, the RUCC columns for the two counties were empty because they had not been classified yet so although they did have data about distances to healthcare, it was not included in any analyses.
 All other missing data variables were from Alaska, for example there were never any values for distance to trauma or medsurg ICU for Aleutians West Census Area which are these islands over here.
 From my research, I don’t believe there are any centers that met the criteria to be considered a trauma or ICU within the county but I know other counties in the dataset also do not have a designated center within their borders so I’m not sure if it’s because it’s islands and that messes up how to calculate distance.
 I doubled checked this assumption that the medical center had to be within the county borders by look at Tennessee map of trauma centers and looking in the dataset for a county without a trauma center.
 I confirmed with Union county that there are reported distances to trauma centers despite not have a trauma center within the county border (https://www.tn.gov/hfc/division-of-licensure-and-regulation/trauma.html).
 But regardless, any missing values, I imputed N/A and the were not considered when analyses were done stratified by RUCC.
 Again, this mostly only affected Alaska and would usually lead to a random year that the county was not in the analyses but it was also usually pretty consistent across the 8 years analyzed meaning the effect of healthcare becoming further or closer was never considered for that data point.

+*Did not put data in standard format because one is categorical and distance is what is telling the story - we wanted to see if they were far from each other.
+They were also already in the same units*
 # Summary Statistics
 **Discuss summary statistics and how they do or do not reflect the characteristics of the data. (e.g. are they skewed by outliers, is missing data a problem? are they misleading because of non-continuous variables? etc?)**